idea-center/idpc-submit-survey-data/README.md

 eo    | extraOpen        | No       | 0                   | The number of extra open questions to add (and answer). ras   | num asked        | No       | 10                  | The number of respondents asked to respond.
 Useful with -de (demographics) to make sure there are enough respondents in each demographic group. ran   | num answered     | No       | 10                  | The number of respondents that answered questions.
 Useful with -de (demographics) to make sure there are enough respondents in each demographic group.

+## Action Items

+* Test against localhost to make sure it will submit properly
+* Add other static code analysis tasks to the Gradle build
+* Update the package name: com.anthology.cei
+* Update the docs to make it easy to checkout, build, and run
+* Refactor so it no longer needs the REST Models project
+* Add gradle wrapper to the project so it no longer needs to be installed
+* Remove gradle.properties since we no longer use a remote artifact repo for REST Models
+* Add automated tests
+* Refactor the code so it no longer lives in a single file (Main.groovy)